agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

 ## Keptn 101: Getting Started in 3 Steps

-1. Define **what** you want to achieve
+1. Define what you want to achieve
 2. Model that intention in a Shipyard file
 3. Define the tooling that you want to use to achieve those tasks

 ## 1. Define Tasks

 Start by deciding what you want to achieve.
-Split this work into two "levels": sequences and tasks.
+In Keptn's world, the high level requirement is a sequence and the individual tasks are, ummm tasks.

 The most simple example would be a desire to create a report.
 Most likely this is a very simple workflow consisting of a single "create report" task.

-A more complex example may be that you wish to create a fully fledged sequence of tasks that build an entire demo system.
+A more complex example may be that you wish to build an entire demo system including infrastructure, user onboarding and notifications when completed.
 In which case, the tasks you must run are:

 1. Create infrastructure
 2. Install application